Protonosgit/KlMensa3/README.md

 are always wellcome so feel free to help out!
 Just clone the repo (`git clone https://github.com/Protonosgit/KlMensa3`) and run `npm install`.

+Be informed that the dev enviroment behaves much different than the release version.
+The final hosted version is also different in a way for some reason!

 ## Data apis
 - mensa-kl.de
 - studierendenwerk-kaiserslautern.de